Nobel Laureate Lectures:

 Ludovic Orlando (CNRS Université de Toulouse, Toulouse, France and Centre for GeoGenetics, Natural History Museum of Denmark, University of Copenhagen, Copenhagen, Denmark): From short, degraded, ancient DNA molecules to genome-wide epigenetic signatures: exploring our epigenetic past.

-Walther Parson (Medical University Innsbruck, Innsbruck, Austria): Development and Validation of Basic Prototype MPS Tools to Infer Appearance, Ancestry and Age from forensic DNA samples.
+Catarina Xavier (Medical University Innsbruck, Innsbruck, Austria): Development and validation of prototype MPS tools to infer appearance, ancestry, and age from forensic DNA samples.

 Daniele Podini (George Washington University, Washington D.C., U.S.A.): Microhaplotypes: a comprehensive forensic DNA marker.